adrianskelton/project-2/README.md

 ### Desktop view - start-up screen

 ![alt text](assets/images/wireddesktopstart.png)<br>

 ### Desktop view - the first screen shown to the user when the page loads (shown above).
-The footer was later taken off in the actual to make the game look less busy.
+The footer was later taken off in the actual to make the game look less busy

 ![alt text](assets/images/wireddesktop.png)<br>